ApocalypseCore Manifesto – Part 1

 It is the struggle with navigating all this and the acknowledgment of how powerless we all truly feel in the face of it.

-As we move through different states, one to the next, spiraling and perpetuating the one constant in our human experience – that order will always move to a state of disorder.
+Moving through different states, one to the next, spiraling and perpetuating the one constant in our human experience – that order will always move to a state of disorder.

 This is an experiment.
 This is a test.